-We here at Q2 Music will always strive to bring you the best and brightest in new-music.
-But now we are beginning to explore the spaces between the music.
-You will now be able to hear the voices of the composers themselves as they provide exclusive, concise introductions to subsequent music.
+We here at Q2 Music always strive to bring you the best and brightest in new music, but we also care deeply about the spaces between the music.
+Every day on our 24/7 stream, you will hear the voices of composers themselves as they provide exclusive, insightful introductions to the pieces of music you are about to enjoy.

-Q2 Music affirms its commitment to enshrining the insights and wisdom of today's composers.
-We will archive these introductions online and continue to add more composers to the mix both in-stream and online.
-Check back as we look to add more of your favorite composers to this page!
+Q2 Music affirms its commitment to enshrining the thoughts of today's composers.
+We will archive these introductions online and continue to add more composers for both in-stream inclusion and on-demand access.
+Check back as we look to add more and more of your favorite composers to the mix.

 Recently in Composer Portals